obox-systems/conventions/demo.md

 - If your demo doesn't have any meaningful output, you can use a screenshot of code that describes your demo logic in the best way ( ex.
 API usage )

+### Repository should have

+- Name
+- Abstract
+- Try it out
+- Screenshot

 ### Distribution

 Duplicate and sync description in 3 places.